Marilyn Monroe: 1949–1952: Breakthrough years

 Monroe's three other films in 1952 continued with her typecasting in comedic roles that highlighted her sex appeal.
 In We're Not Married!, her role as a beauty pageant contestant was created solely to "present Marilyn in two bathing suits", according to its writer Nunnally Johnson.
 In Howard Hawks's Monkey Business, in which she acted opposite Cary Grant, she played a secretary who is a "dumb, childish blonde, innocently unaware of the havoc her sexiness causes around her".
 In O. Henry's Full House, with Charles Laughton she appeared in a passing vignette as a nineteenth-century street walker.
 Monroe added to her reputation as a new sex symbol with publicity stunts that year: she wore a revealing dress when acting as Grand Marshal at the Miss America Pageant parade, and told gossip columnist Earl Wilson that she usually wore no underwear.
 By the end of the year, gossip columnist Florabel Muir named Monroe the "it girl" of 1952.

-During this period, Monroe gained a reputation for being difficult to work with, which would worsen as her career progressed.
+At this time, Monroe became known as difficult to work with, a reputation that grew as her career progressed.
 She was often late or did not show up at all, did not remember her lines, and would demand several re-takes before she was satisfied with her performance.
 Her dependence on her acting coaches—Natasha Lytess and then Paula Strasberg—also irritated directors.
 Monroe's problems have been attributed to a combination of perfectionism, low self-esteem, and stage fright.
 She disliked her lack of control on film sets and never experienced similar problems during photo shoots, in which she had more say over her performance and could be more spontaneous instead of following a script.
 To alleviate her anxiety and chronic insomnia, she began to use barbiturates, amphetamines, and alcohol, which also exacerbated her problems, although she did not become severely addicted until 1956.
 According to Sarah Churchwell, some of Monroe's behavior, especially later in her career, was also in response to the condescension and sexism of her male co-stars and directors.
 Biographer Lois Banner said that she was bullied by many of her directors.